erikfercak/php-search-doc/README.markdown

 Either use [pathogen.vim](https://github.com/tpope/pathogen.vim):

     cd ~/.vim/bundle
-    git clone git://github.com/lucapette/vim-ruby-doc.git
+    git clone git://github.com/erikfercak/php-search-doc.git

-or you can unzip it in your `~/.vim` directory.
+or you can copy it into your `~/.vim` directory manually.

 How to use it
 -------------